Family Medicine Orange County Medical Center - Curriculum

-Throughout your residency, you will spend a significant amount of time in our off-site, culturally diverse, outpatient Family Medicine Center, under the supervision of a teaching staff of more than 15 full-time, board-certified family physicians, all of whom hold University teaching appointments.
+Throughout your residency, you will spend a significant amount of time in our off-site, culturally diverse, outpatient Family Medicine Center, under the supervision of a teaching staff of more than 25 full-time, board-certified family physicians.

 Your first year includes a four-week rotation on inpatient pediatrics at Childrens Hospital of Orange County (CHOC).
 In addition, two weeks in the nursery will emphasize normal newborns; however, part of your time will focus on stabilizing and resuscitating distressed newborns.
 Two weeks focus on ambulatory Pediatrics.
 First-year residents also spend two half-days each month seeing outpatient infants and children for whom they will be directly responsible throughout the three-year residency.
 While you are on inpatient Pediatric services, over-night call is every fourth night.